Teacup Dogs? They’re Not Everybody’s Cup of Tea.

 These dogs suffer from seizures and live shortened lives.
 Corrective surgery is available but costs ££££s and the dog insurance premiums for teacup dogs can be excessively high because of the association with medical complications.

-Indeed, the risk of a teacup pup having a significant health problem is so large, most vets advise steering well clear.
+Indeed, the risk of a pup having a significant health problem is so large, most vets advise steering well clear.

 Their tiny size makes them fragile.
 Their bones are delicate, and a fall which would be unremarkable for a regular dog, can cause serious injury or even death.
 Teacup dogs are far more likely to suffer broken bones than other dogs, and those fractures are more difficult to treat.